initiateit/docker_upstream_check/README.md

 #  **docker_upstream_check**

-A simple bash script to compare upstream docker repo to forked repo and update using github actions on ubuntu or debian variants.
+Two simple bash script to compare upstream docker repo to forked repo.
+Use docker_upstream_check_push to update a GIT repo that uses github actions.

 ## **Requirements**

  - [ ] Ubuntu or debian based OS for dpkg support
  - [ ] JQ package
+ - [ ] GIT if using docker_upstream_check_push (optional)

 ## How to use